 Generally speaking, your Cavapoo puppy will stop growing between 6 and 8 months of age.
 While they aren’t considered adults at this point, they will not get much bigger.

 Cavoodles and Their Health

 It’s important to know not only your Cavoodle but also their parents.
 When purchasing a Cavapoo, it never hurts to research the parents of your new puppy, which may include their parents as well.
 Cavapoo puppies are prone to all sorts of health problems because of their parents, though they are less likely to suffer all of them because of the diversity within the gene pool.

 Issues such as heart valve problems, hip dysplasia, and many neurological diseases can severely impact your puppy’s quality of life.
-Thankfully, because Cavapoos are a cross-breed (a mix of two breeds), they are much more hardier than either the Poodle or the Cavalier King Charles Spaniel on their own.
+Thankfully, because Cavapoos are a cross-breed (a mix of two breeds), they are much harder than either the Poodle or the Cavalier King Charles Spaniel on their own.

 Small Size Makes For Great Family Dogs

 Cavapoos are fantastic family dogs, and their small size only drives home this fact.
 They’re loyal, sweet, and super smart, but at the end of the day, all they want to do is curl up in your lap and be close to you, thanks to their adoring, gentle nature.

 A Cavoodle small size is great for being a family dog, which makes them incredibly safe around small children.
 Because of this, parents of small children may elect to get a Cavapoo over another, larger dog breed.
 Additionally, Cavapoo puppies are much lower maintenance than either of their parent breeds, which is perfect for busy parents trying to raise a small child.